anitagraham/refinery_testimonials/readme.md

 ##Control Testimonial display on a page

-Each page now has a testimonials tab which can be used to set how testimonials should be displayed on that page
+Each page now has a testimonials tab which can be used to decide how testimonials should be displayed on that page

 + Show Testimonials on this page (default:  __no__)
 + How many testimonials to show (n, __0__ means show all)